Containers

 This page was originally based on the documentation at the University of Sheffield HPC service

 Designed around the notion of mobility of compute and reproducible science, Singularity enables users to have full control of their operating system environment.
 This means that a non-privileged user can "swap out" the Linux operating system and environment on the host for a Linux OS and environment that they control.
-So if the host system is running CentOS Linux but your application runs in Ubuntu Linux with a particular software stack; you can create an Ubuntu image, install your software into that image, copy the image to another host (e.g. ARCHER2), and run your application on that host in it’s native Ubuntu environment.
+So if the host system is running CentOS Linux but your application runs in Ubuntu Linux with a particular software stack, you can create an Ubuntu image, install your software into that image, copy the image to another host (e.g. ARCHER2), and run your application on that host in its native Ubuntu environment.

 Note